James-M-Boyette/james-m-boyette/README.md

-# Hi!
-I'm James Boyette 👋🏻 👋🏻
+# Hi!  - I'm James Boyette 👋🏻 👋🏻

-Currently, I'm finishing-up a cert. in the Full Stack Engineering Program at Actualize -
+Currently finishing-up a cert. in the Full Stack Engineering Program at Actualize -

 Concentrating on my Ruby on Rails, SQL, and HTML/CSS skills. 🦸🏻‍♂️👨🏻‍💻